 Using a credit card is not advisable, get the equivalent in Naira, and inform your credit card company to set a transaction limit on the card before travelling with it.

 It is advisable not to exchange currency at the airport, you can do that at the hotel but be discreet about it.

 Make reservations with a genuine transport company

-Another security measure for expats visiting Lagos for the first time for holidays and business is for to make reservations with a genuine transport company to pick you up from the airport, with your host no problem.
+Another security measure for expats visiting Lagos for the first time for holidays and business is to make reservations with a genuine transport company to pick you up from the airport, with your host no problem.

 Taxify and Uber are some of the online transit you can use.
-Even as you use any of the online transport method, be on the alert, use your Google map and keep in touch with your host every minute.
+Even as you use any of the online transport methods, be on the alert, use your Google map and keep in touch with your host every minute.